-The Indices are provided by IHS Markit Benchmark Administration Limited, MSCI Limited, ICE Benchmark Administration Limited and the Bank of England respectively.
-As at the date of this Prospectus, IHS Markit Benchmark Administration Limited, MSCI Limited and ICE Benchmark Administration Limited are on the public register of administrators and benchmarks established and maintained by the FCA (this register does not apply to the Bank of England).
+The Indices which together make up the composite Comparator Benchmark are provided by FTSE International Limited and IHS Markit Benchmark Administration Limited respectively.
+As at the date of this Prospectus, these index providers are on the public register of administrators and benchmarks established and maintained by the FCA.